 |Vitamin C||0 μg||0%|

-The green embryos (lotus plumule) in the seeds are bitter and should be removed prior to selling in the markets as food product.
+The green embryos (lotus plumule) in the seeds are bitter and should be removed prior to selling in the markets as food products.
 Raw, fresh lotus kernels can be readily available during the harvest season in the local markets around great lake counties in Hunan, Fujian, Hubei, and Jiangxi provinces in China.
-However, dry seeds can be readily sold in the stores around many parts of the world, including the USA.
+However, dry seeds can be readily sold in stores around many parts of the world, including the USA.
 One may find whole seeds, popped, hulled, roasted, etc., put for sale in the grocery stores.

 While buying hulled, whole dry seeds choose uniform, compact, cream-white seeds that feel heavy in hand.

 Avoid thin, small-sized, shriveled seeds as they yield poor-quality kernel.
 They should be free from cracks, mold, and spots and free of rancid smell.

 Whole black seeds with hard coat keep well for many years.
 Hulled lotus kernels should be placed in an air-tight container and stored in a cool, dry place.